Skip to content

 Masters and PhD graduates are encouraged to apply (post-graduate teaching and research will be considered).

-Prospective students are encouraged to attend the annual Cardiff University Open Day.
-Details can be found via our website at: http://www.cardiff.ac.uk/for/prospective/ug/opendays.
+Prospective students are encouraged to attend one of the four Cardiff University Open Days.
+Details can be found via our website.

 You are expected to have researched the profession and to have an understanding of the diversity of physiotherapy.
 Whilst work experience in a physiotherapy department is ideal for acquiring this knowledge, not all candidates will have such an opportunity.
 Therefore, it is recommended that information is obtained from the Chartered Society of Physiotherapy website, and through reading physiotherapy journals and by speaking with physiotherapists.

 Admission is subject to the Rehabilitation of Offenders Act (1974) Section 4(2) (Exemption) Order 1975 and DHSS Circular HC (88)9 guidelines regarding child protection and criminal record checks.
 It is also considered important to ensure that an applicant’s attitudes and values are such that he or she can reasonably be admitted to the profession.
 All offers given to applicants will therefore, include a condition relating to a satisfactory criminal record check.
 This condition must be satisfied by 30 June.
-Applicants will be required to complete the University’s own Criminal Record Disclaimer form and also to complete the Criminal Records Bureau Disclosure process (at the "Enhanced" level).
-CRB Application forms will be sent to all applicants who decide to accept Cardiff University's offer, in May/June of their year of entry.
+Applicants will be required to complete the University’s own Criminal Record Disclaimer form and also to complete the Disclosure and Barring Service process (at the "Enhanced" level).
+DBS Application forms will be sent to all applicants who decide to accept Cardiff University's offer, in their year of entry.

 Detailed information will be given to successful applicants with letters offering places.
-Information on the disclosure process can be found on the Criminal Records Bureau website.
+Information on the disclosure process can be found on the Disclosure and Barring Service website.